11 Fastest Master of Science in Nursing (MSN) Programs in 2025

 8. Western Governors University

-Western Governors University offers a range of online Master's in Nursing Science programs.
-These fully online programs allow flexibility with 24/7 course completion.
+Western Governors University offers a range of online Master of Science in Nursing programs, including one of the shortest BSN to MSN pathways, with the flexibility to complete courses 24/7.
 An active RN license is required for enrollment, and WGU provides a dedicated program mentor specializing in the student's chosen degree track.
 Notably fast among these MSN options are the BSN to MSN pathways.
 Here's a quick breakdown:

 • Program Length: 24 months